 3490.
 COVERAGE OF QUALIFIED MEDICARE BENEFICIARIES FOR MEDICARE COST SHARING EXPENSES

 3490.1 General.--Section 301 of MCCA amended §1902(a)(10)(E) of the Act to make coverage of certain Medicare beneficiaries for Medicare cost sharing expenses a mandatory Medicaid coverage group rather than an optional one.
 You must cover under Medicaid those individuals who are Qualified Medicare Beneficiaries for the purpose of paying Medicare cost sharing expenses on their behalf.
-(See §3490.12 for a discussion of Medicare cost sharing expenses.) § Coverage of this group remains optional in the territories, which for purposes of this provision include Guam, Puerto Rico, the Virgin Islands, the Northern Mariana Islands, and American Samoa.
+(See §3490.12 for a discussion of Medicare cost sharing expenses.)
+This also applies to any State providing Medicaid to its residents under a waiver granted under §1115 of the Act.
+Coverage of this group remains optional in the territories, which for purposes of this provision include Guam, Puerto Rico, the Virgin Islands, the Northern Mariana Islands, and American Samoa.
 The territories also retain the option to use any income standard they choose as long as it is not greater than 100 percent of the Federal poverty level.

 3490.2 Qualified Medicare Beneficiary (QMB).--A QMB is an individual who:

-§
+o Is entitled to Medicare hospital insurance benefits under Part A, with or without payment of premiums, but not entitled solely because he or she is eligible to enroll under §1818A of the Act.
+Section 1818A provides that certain working disabled individuals may enroll for Premium HI;

+o Has income (as determined for SSI purposes) that does not exceed 100 percent of the Federal poverty level (FPL); and

+o Has resources (as determined for SSI purposes) that do not exceed twice the maximum amount established for SSI eligibility.

+A QMB must also meet the general nonfinancial requirements or conditions of eligibility for medical assistance, such as filing an application for Medicaid, furnishing a Social Security number, proving citizenship or satisfactory immigration status, proving residency, and assigning rights.

 Use an income standard no lower than the minimum income standard applicable to your State specified in §1905(p)(2) of the Act and no higher than 100 percent of the poverty level.
 (See §§3490.6 and 3490.7 for specific instructions regarding these income standards for non-209(b) and 209(b) States.)
 For purposes of determining financial eligibility under this section, use the methodologies of the SSI program, unless more liberal methodologies are approved by HCFA under §1902(r)(2) of the Act.

-§
+Except as provided in §1612(b)(4)(B)(ii) of the Act (exclusion from income of impairment related work expenses of the disabled), costs incurred for medical or remedial care are not considered as reducing income in counting income for purposes of determining eligibility under this provision.
+Thus, applicants for eligibility under this provision may not spend down income to meet the eligibility criteria.

+Cost of living increases in title II benefits (COLAs) are disregarded in determining income of QMBs through the month following the month in which the annual FPL update is published.
+In most years, this means that COLAs are disregarded through March since the new poverty levels are normally published

 Rev. 57 3-5-85